Adult tortoiseshell cat is ready for her first air travel

 4. Visit the vet to prepare important travel documentation

-Needless to say, a visit to the vet is recommended and not only because you have to get the required documents.
+Needless to say, a visit to the vet is recommended, and not only because you have to get the required documents.
 Ensure your cat is in perfect health before you book your travel because flying can be very stressful.

 Next, talk to your vet (must be a USDA-accredited vet) about the health certificates.
 In my case, no preliminary health tests or vaccinations were needed as Moca was current on all shots and had been microchipped long ago.
 My vet had to fill out the necessary certificates and they were: